lnahrf/React-Three-JS-Boilerplate/README.md

 ---
 ## Update - 1.2
-Added handle window resize functionality..
+Added handle window resizing functionality. <br>
-To add this functionality to other scenes, import handleResize from ```src/Utils/screenResize.js ```.
+To add this functionality to other scenes, import handleResize from ```src/Utils/sceneResize.js ```.
 ```javascript
 import {handleSceneResize, initEventListener} from './../Utils/sceneResize';
 ```